What to do in the garden in November

 Clear the veg plot

-November is a good time, if your plot has finished and you are not growing any veg over winter to clear the veg plot weeding, removing stones and debris from the year.
+November is a good time, if your plot has finished and you are not growing any veg over winter, to clear the veg plot weeding, removing stones and debris from the year.

 After clearing spread the plot with well-rotted manure or organic matter for the winter.

-Tomatoes have fairly well stopped now, and it's time to cut your losses and bring them in to ripen.
+Tomatoes have fairly well stopped now, and it's time to cut your losses and bring them inside to ripen.
 There are lots of ways suggested to ripen green tomatoes and much comment on which are successful ways to get the tomatoes to turn red.
-One fool-proof way to ripen tomatoes and it is to cut them on the vine, bring in and place on warm window sill, sunny porch or conservatory in dish or on cardboard and leave to ripen; they will.
+One fool-proof way to ripen tomatoes is to cut them on the vine, bring in and place on warm window sill, sunny porch or conservatory in dish or on cardboard and leave to ripen; they will.

 I have used this method for years to ripen tomatoes and it does work; say goodbye to green tomato chutney for ever - more information on ripening tomatoes.